-Appendix

-Pages
+Appendix Pages

 Experiences and activities risk assessment

 Daily risk assessment sheet

 Activity specific risk assessment sheet

 Seasonal risk assessment sheet

+Walking risk assessment

 Planning the bigger picture (long term plans and ideas for WNAT)

-woodland Management Plan
+Woodland Management Plan

-woodland Survey Form (Site Survey and map)
+Woodland Survey Form (site Survey and map)

 Forest School session plan sheet

-Staff handout (info and expectations)

-Heacham Infant School walking risk assessment

-Teacher information page
+Staff information page

-what is Forest School?
+What is Forest School?

-what does Forest School look like at Heacham Junior School?
+What does Forest School look like at Snettisham Primary School?

 Forest school is a unique and inspirational learning process where children can develop their self-worth, while enriching all areas of their learning in a real-life context.
 It is a process that children at Heacham Junior, Heacham Infant, and Snettisham Primary are privileged to be a part of, where they use the natural environment to deepen their learning and take the time they need to reflect and be inspired.
-It is a handson learning experience, personalised for each child and motivated by their interests and passions.
+It is a hands-on learning experience, personalised for each child and motivated by their interests and passions.
 We believe that developing emotional intelligence, self-esteem and social skills are the key foundations that a person needs, and time is taken to develop these.
 During Forest School, children will be motivated and feel empowered to achieve tasks and activities that challenge their individual aspirations in ways that they learn best.
 In Forest School, children will develop an understanding and connection with the natural world, appreciate our rural surroundings, work with tools, play, explore, and learn the boundaries of behaviour by managing risks.
 Our activities and Forest School sessions will depend on the interests, ability and experience of participants.

 Examples of Forest School activities include:

-Exploring the natural environment through their sense of 'awe and wonder'.

-Developing a relationship with the environment where children wish to learn how to nurture and manage the natural environment.

-Building dens and other structures to enrich their games and imaginative play.

-Fires and cooking.
+- Exploring the natural environment through their sense of 'awe and wonder'. - Developing a relationship with the environment where children wish to learn how to nurture and manage the natural environment. - Building dens and other structures to enrich their games and imaginative play. - Fires and cooking.

-Tree climbing.
+- Tree climbing.

-Natural crafts.
+- Natural crafts.

-using tools, such as knives and saws.
+- Using tools, such as knives and saws.

-Scavenger hunts and adventure.
+- Scavenger hunts and adventure.

-Team games.
+- Team games.

-Den and Shelter building.
+- Den and shelter building.

-Seasonal activities.
+- Seasonal activities.

-Storytelling, using the natural world to enable stories to come to life.
+- Storytelling, using the natural world to enable stories to come to life.